-After the presentations, PCVs visited the cattle farm of Leonardo Gutierrez, who discussed the history and objectives of his farm, detailing how he transformed his farm from conventional to silvopastoral practices.
-Participants were given a tour of the farm by Leonardo, visiting several restoration strategies and new technologies implemented, such as a solar powered cattle aqueduct system, forage bank, intensive silvopastoral system and native species reforestation of degraded hilltops.
-During the visit, Leonardo addressed many of the challenges and lessons learned from implementing restoration and silvopastoral systems.
+After the presentations, PCVs visited the cattle farm of Edelmira Navarro, who discussed the history and objectives of the farm, detailing how she and her husband transformed the farm from conventional to silvopastoral practices.
+They visited several restoration strategies and new technologies implemented, such as a solar powered cattle aqueduct system, forage bank, intensive silvopastoral system, and native species reforestation of degraded hillsides.
+During the visit, Edelmira addressed many of the challenges and lessons learned from implementing restoration and silvopastoral systems.
 Jacob also provided additional insight about regenerative strategies that facilitate production in harmony with nature.
 He emphasized integrating multi-purpose native tree species to facilitate soil and water conservation, which improves overall farm resiliency.

 Next, PCVs visited the farm of Catelyn De Leon, where they learned about a multi-strata shade coffee agroforestry system.
-Catelyn described the different species, their role in the system and how the silvicultural management they require, such as pruning, thinning and fertilizing.
+Catelyn described the different species, their role in the system and how the silvicultural management they require, such as pruning, thinning, and fertilizing.
 She discussed the integration of green manures, high species richness, and pollinator attracting species, which help to improve soils, increase fruits species pollination, and facilitate integrated pest management.
 Catelyn also discussed how she utilizes the harvests for household consumption and sale in local markets.
 PCVs were impressed with the 40+ different species integrated into the small quarter hectare system.
 Jacob reiterated the importance of integrating high plant species richness within multiple strata, which mimics the natural tropical forest ecosystem and therefore lessens the dependency on outside inputs and increases farm resiliency to climate change.
 Jacob also discussed simple and practical methods to explain ecological and regenerative practices to local landowners.